Lessons learned at a Type 1 Diabetic parent

 Welcome!
-If you or someone you love has Type 1 Diabetes, then you will recognize many of the things I talk about parenting a child with Type 1 Diabetes.
+If you or someone you love has Type 1 Diabetes, then you will recognize many of the things I talk about when parenting a child with Type 1 Diabetes.
 A big part of the struggle to keeping your bearings dealing with this or any other chronic disease is the feeling of being alone in it.
 Knowing that you are not alone and that others feel similarly is in itself encouraging.
 Please read to the end and be uplifted.

 I vividly remember getting the call from the doctor’s office directing me to immediately take our son to the ER without delay.
 The 5 frenzied days we spent at the hospital with my husband and I cramming an entire book about taking care of Type 1 Diabetes into our panicked minds.
 The twice daily teaching lessons.
 The multiple I.V.’s and careful 2 nurse cross-checks for insulin injections.
 The nurse telling me that insulin is one of the most dangerous medicines in existence.